Meromorphic functions on annuli sharing finite sets with truncated multiplicity: Introduction

 or

-where $T_0(r,f)$ denotes the characteristic function of the meromorphic function $f$, which is defined in the section 2.
-Hence, the condition that $f$ and $g$ share $S$ with multiplicity truncated to level $l=+\infty$ is equivalent to the condition $f^*(S)=g^*(S)$ in the sense of divisors.
-Therefore, $S$ a finiteness range set with truncation level $+\infty$ for admissible meromorphic functions if and only if it is a finiteness range set for admissible meromorphic functions.
+where $T_0(r,f)$ denotes the characteristic function of $f$, which is defined in Section 2.
+Hence, the condition that $f$ and $g$ share $S$ with multiplicity truncated to level $\ell=+\infty$ is equivalent to the condition $f^*(S)=g^*(S)$ in the sense of divisors.
+The set $S$ is said to be a finite range set for admissible meromorphic functions on $\A(R_0)$ if it is a finite range set with the truncation level $+\infty$ for admissible meromorphic functions on $\A(R_0)$.

 Our main result is stated as follows.